Two-Stage Robust Sparse Gradient Methods for Regression Under Heavy-Tailed Designs

 \section{Numerical Studies}

-In this section, we present numerical experiments to validate our theoretical findings.
-First, we verify the specific dependency of the estimation error rate on the noise tail index $\delta$.
-Second, we verify the sample complexity barrier with respect to design tail index $\lambda$.
-Finally, we benchmark the proposed RIGHT algorithm against other robust high-dimensional regression methods in both single-response and multi-response settings.
-The source code for our experiments is available at: \url{https://github.com/kaiyuantongbao/RIGHT_Code_Github}.
+This section presents numerical experiments validating our theory.
+First, we verify how the estimation error rate and phase-I gradient stability depend on the noise tail index $\delta$ and design tail index $\lambda$, respectively.
+Then we benchmark the proposed TS-RIGHT algorithm against other robust high-dimensional methods in linear and logistic regression.
+We also demonstrate the computational improvement from the second stage and compare the delayed sample-splitting strategy with no splitting and equal splitting; these additional results are deferred to Appendix~\ref{append:delayed_splitting_advantage} of Supplementary Materials.